 - Spray the product onto a clean microfiber cloth and apply it.

 - When all the surfaces have been covered totally, allow it to dry for a minute or two.

 - Clean the excess solution off with a separate cloth and buff until you are comfortable.

-In this article, we have gone through all the methods and tips that you need to clean and keep your vinyl boat seats mildew and altogether stain free.
+This article has gone through all the methods and tips that you need to clean and keep your vinyl boat seats mildew and altogether stain free.
 Although I’ve mentioned this a couple of times at least, I feel the need to reiterate.
-You need to brush slowly and remember to have a schedule; they might just save you from having to deal with mildew in the future.
+You need to brush slowly and remember to have a schedule; they might save you from dealing with mildew in the future.